How to Get on Track for Next Year’s Taxes

 The trick to making tax time easier is year-round preparation.
 If you start taking care of a few small things now and maintain your bookkeeping over the next 12 months, you won’t have as much to do come tax time next spring.

-Here’s what you can do to get your small business on track for a simpler, stress-free tax season in 2020.
+Here’s what you can do to get your small business on track for a simpler, stress-free tax season next year.

 Be aware of what’s changed